rails/rails/guides/source/association_basics.md

 ### Polymorphic Associations

 A slightly more advanced twist on associations is the _polymorphic association_.
-With polymorphic associations, a model can belong to more than one other model, on a single association.
-For example, you might have a picture model that belongs to either an employee model or a product model.
+Polymorphic associations in Rails allow a model to belong to multiple other models through a single association.
+This can be particularly useful when you have a model that needs to be linked to different types of models.
+For instance, imagine you have a `Picture` model that can belong to either an `Employee` or a `Product`, because each of these can have a profile picture.
 Here's how this could be declared:

 ```ruby
 class Picture < ApplicationRecord